Does any of this sound like you?

 • Embrace your sensitivity and find your unique gifts / strengths so they can work for you!

-What does therapy / coaching look like for HSPs?
+What does therapy / coaching for HSPs look like?

-That being said, there may be some areas of your life where not knowing how to manage your sensitivity is getting in the way (e.g., you experience stress, anxiety, depression, etc.).
-That is very common, because our society doesn’t go a great job of understanding - let alone teaching - people about sensitivity and how to manage it.
+That being said, there may be some areas of your life where not knowing how to manage your sensitivity is getting in the way (e.g., you feel stressed, anxious, depressed, etc.).
+Unfortunately, that’s very common, because our society doesn’t go a great job of understanding - let alone teaching - people about sensitivity and how to manage it.
 I work with each client to identify what your challenges are and teach you how to manage your sensitivity so that it no longer leads to overstimulation that gets in the way of your life or work.

 Learning to work with your sensitivity can take many forms, and we will assess together which are the best fit for you.
 I often teach clients mindfulness / awareness practices to help create a greater understanding of emotions and patterns in their lives that might not be working, and then we add on skills and techniques for handling things more effectively.
-Don’t worry, this doesn’t necessarily mean you have to practice formal seated meditation!
+Don’t worry, this doesn’t mean you have to don a robe or sit cross-legged for hours!
+I’ll teach you simple practices you can fit into your everyday life.

-I incorporate many different methodologies into my practice, including using Cognitive Behavioral Therapy (CBT) to work with negative thought patterns, Dialectical Behavioral Therapy (DBT) to work with strong emotions, and nature-based techniques for calming the nervous system.
+I incorporate many different methodologies into my practice, including Cognitive Behavioral Therapy (CBT) to work with negative thought patterns, Dialectical Behavioral Therapy (DBT) to work with strong emotions, nature-based techniques for calming the nervous system, and Internal Family Systems (IFS) therapy / parts work to help you work with all the inner defenses that have built up from the necessity of protecting your sensitivity over the years.

-You always have choice about how we approach your treatment and I work collaboratively with my clients to figure out what works best for each person.
+I work collaboratively with my clients to figure out what works best for each person, and make a plan together to help get you there.
 If you want to learn more and get a personalized plan, sign up for a free consultation call below to explore your options.

 Now, I know you may still have some concerns or questions about therapy and coaching for HSPs…